justinsilvestre/audio-flashcards/basic_japanese.md

 **1:07 - 1:11** _#jgr1-1-5_
 *
 * Hoshi-wa tooi yo.
 Dá-kara, damé damé.
 * The stars are far away!
-So that won't do. ppp
+So that won't do. (polite)
 *

 **1:12 - 1:18** _#jgr1-1-5_